French Press Vs Pour Over | Which Method is the Best?

 • Muddy texture

-Overall, Both of these brewing methods can brew exceptional coffee.
-The French Press is the way to go if you want strong coffee with a rich mouthfeel, while the pour-over is the way to go if you want a smooth, grittiness-free cup of coffee.
+Both of these brewing methods can brew exceptional coffee.
+The French Press is the way to go if you want strong coffee with a rich mouthfeel, while the pour-over is the way to go if you want a smooth and clean cup of coffee.

 2) Ease of use and Cleaning